 Do your research

-Last year, a third of all customers who bought beauty online or in store did so after having researched online through Facebook and Twitter, and there's an increasing trend of using the internet before purchasing (Mintel).
+Many customers who buy beauty online or in store do so after having researched online through Facebook and Twitter, and there's an increasing trend of using the internet before purchasing (Mintel).
 Make sure you're one of them if you have sensitive skin because a bit of Googling really does pay off.
 Whether it's right here on Get The Gloss, where you can check out our Gloss Reports or this column for sensitive skin suggestions, or on blogs elsewhere, there's an encyclopaedia of beauty knowledge out there to help you make an informed decision.

 My current go-to site for new products I'm trying is Paula's Choice, where her Beautypedia reviews are pretty cut-throat in stating the Best, the Good, Average and Poor products based on what's in them and what they try to do.
 Detailed ingredients listings and glossaries make it easy to find what will work for you before you whip out the plastic.

 In a world where there really is an app for everything, there's sadly not one to tell you directly whether the product you're about to buy will give you a rash.
-However, there are a few that are getting there - the best one is our current App a Day, Think Dirty; the free resource allows you to put in the name of your products (or scan its barcode, though I've had limited success with this) to see a 'clean' rating, with a focus on how many chemicals and toxic ingredients are in there.
+However, there are a few that are getting there - one of the best is Think Dirty; the free resource allows you to put in the name of your products (or scan its barcode, though I've had limited success with this) to see a 'clean' rating, with a focus on how many chemicals and toxic ingredients are in there.
 Despite feeling quite clued up I was sad to see a few of my favourites were close to the 10 mark (i.e. full of chemicals) so it's quite enlightening.